 The Epcot Experience looks like something special and will remain open for a long while.
 There is a seamless 360-degree, floor-to-ceiling screen showing a 12-minute film about the park’s changes on a loop.
 There’s even a 3D model in the center that transforms with the movie with projection-mapping technology.
 If that isn’t enough, there are also photo spots, including one where it looks like you’re standing on top of Spaceship Earth, historical artifacts, and attraction posters.

 And to help you keep up with all of the upcoming transformations, I’ve created a handy-dandy list that will allow you to keep the updates in order.

 First, here is the new logo:

 Now for all of the many other upcoming changes…

 1. ‘IllumiNations: Reflections Of Earth’ Says Goodbye

 At the end of summer 2019, Sept.
 30 to be exact, IllumiNations: Reflections of Earth will officially come to a close once and for all, so you better watch it as many times as possible — and take advantage of the IllumiNations dining package.

 2. Limited-Time Experience ‘Epcot Forever’

 On Oct.
-1, a new limited-time show will premiere following in the footsteps of IllumiNations.
-The experience is called Epcot Forever and will be set to classic Epcot tunes.
+1, the new limited-time show premiered following in the footsteps of IllumiNations.
+The experience is called Epcot Forever and is set to classic Epcot tunes.
 As previously described by Disney, “The show begins with a spark of imagination that quickly grows into an epic spectacle of fireworks, music, lighting, lasers, and choreographed, special effects kites.”
 You can see a photo of the kites below.
-With the temporary new show, there will also be an Epcot Forever dining package.
+With the temporary new show, there’s also an Epcot Forever dining package.